CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/컴퓨터네트워크/250512-routing.md

 BGP is policy-based routing!
 AS receiving route advertisement uses import policy to accept/decline path.
-If AS received multiple paths to destination, it can choose any sp AS can also determine whether to advertise received path to other neighboring ASes.
+If AS received multiple paths to destination, it can choose any specific path.
+AS can also determine whether to advertise received path to other neighboring ASes.

 c.f.
 Why wouldn't AS help each other?